sanjaysikder/Status-Wise-Button-and-region-Enable-Disable-JavaScript-code-in-oracle-apex/README.md

-# Add JavaScript Code (Page load or Status change event):
+# Add JavaScript Code (Page load or Item change event):

-- Add this javascript code on Page load or Status change event or item change event
+- Add this javascript code on Page load or Status or Item change event or item change event

 ```javascript code